ashwinvis/phd-thesis/chapter_01_0_intro.md

 development of this theory is briefly reviewed in @sec:strat.
 In particular this experiment intended to:

-1. verify the layered structure with a vertical length scale of $u/N$, which can emerge upon forcing a volume of stratified fluid from an initially quiescent state,
+1. verify that layered structures emerge with a vertical length scale of $u/N$,

-1. verify forward energy cascade with spectrum scaling as $E(k) \sim
+1. verify that there is a forward energy cascade with spectrum scaling as $E(k) \sim
    \epsilon^{2/3} k^{-5/3}$, or alternatively the second order structure function scaling as $\braket{\delta \mathbf{u}. \delta \mathbf{u}} \sim
    \epsilon^{2/3} r^{2/3}$, and